Immigration to Europe: 2015 European migrant crisis Hungarian border barrier

-In 2015, Hungary built a border barrier on its border with Serbia and Croatia.
-The fence was constructed during the European migrant crisis, with the aim to ensure border security by preventing illegal immigrants from entering, and enabling the option to enter through official checkpoints and claim asylum in Hungary in accordance with international and European law.
+In 2015, Hungary erected a border barrier on its border with Serbia and Croatia.
+The fence was constructed by prison labour during the European migrant crisis, with the aim of preventing illegal entry by migrants from entering.

 Attempted border entries fell following the barrier's construction.
 During the month of September 2015 there was a total number of 138,396 migrant entries, and within the first two weeks of November the average daily number of intercepted migrants decreased to only 15, which is a daily reduction of more than 4,500.